Foundation For Interdisciplinary Research & Education Promoting

 How does Foundation For Interdisciplinary Research & Education Promoting spend its money?

 Foundation For Interdisciplinary Research & Education Promoting directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Foundation For Interdisciplinary Research & Education Promoting tax-deductible?